szbnce/weeknd-toolbox/README.md

 ### Booting
 After building, you can run `./flash.sh` to boot the hacking toolbox.
-This script permanently modifies the recovery partition (by installing lk2nd to it), but you have to run it every time you want to boot the hacking toolbox.
+This script permanently modifies the recovery partition by installing lk2nd to it.

+To boot the hacking toolbox, hold the volume-up key while turning on the phone, then release it when the "custom operating system" warning appears, and start holding the key again as soon as the warning disappears.